 2. Monitor your credit scores.

 Credit scores can change daily, depending on the number of creditors you have reporting to the credit bureaus and the information being reported.
-If you are in the market for an auto or mortgage loan it is especially important to monitor your credit score before you apply for a loan to eliminate any surprises.
-Know where you stand and monitor your credit score with Equifax ScoreWatch™.
+If you are in the market for an auto or mortgage loan it is especially important to monitor your credit score before you apply to eliminate any surprises.
+Ordering your credit report and score will not adversely affect your credit scores.
+You can pay for all three of your FICO scores at myfico.com.

 3. Pay bills within the grace period.

 Credit card companies and lenders report late payments once you are 30 days past due.
 A high credit score can decrease as much as 100 points for one late payment.
-If your credit score is low, the points it decreases will not be as much; but nevertheless, any points your credit score suffers due to late payments is significant.
-If you are late your credit score and recover within a several months if you pay on time going forward.
+If your credit score is low, the decrease in points will not be as much; but nevertheless, any points your credit score suffers due to late payments is significant.
+If you are late paying begin paying on time immediately and your credit score will recover within several months.

 4. Pay more than the minimum due.